fbsamples/workplace-platform-samples/FeedPoster/README.md

 4. Modify the `.env` file to include the `ACCESS_TOKEN` for your app, the group ID for your `TARGET_GROUP` and a URL for the RSS feed you want to use, and start the node application by running `node clock.js`

 ## Notes on Cron
 This app uses the `node-cron` module.
-Visit the [chon project page](https://github.com/ncb000gt/node-cron) for details on how to use it for custom scheduling.
+Visit the [cron project page](https://github.com/ncb000gt/node-cron) for details on how to use it for custom scheduling.